-This Crying Tiger Steak recipe is easy with a quick marinade and a sweet and spicy Thai relish on top for a delicious steak meal!
+This Crying Tiger Steak recipe, also known as Suea rong hai, is easy with a quick marinade and a sweet and spicy Thai relish on top for a delicious steak meal!

 Yum, yum, yum.
 Steak, steak, steak.